Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Results

-As anticipated above, spatial spectra also display a change of slope, in correspondence with a wavenumber $m_\text{shift}=O(10)$, only slightly varying with $Wi$ between $20$ and $40$.
+As anticipated above, spatial spectra also display a change of behavior, in correspondence with a wavenumber $m_\text{shift}=O(10)$, only slightly varying with $Wi$ between $20$ and $40$.
 Specifically, at small wavenumbers we find that $\mathcal{E}_e(m,r) \sim m^{-\sigma_e}$ with $\sigma_e \approx 1.6$, while at larger ones $\sigma_e \approx 8.0$.
 Once again, we associate the first, larger-scale subrange with elastic turbulence.
 The much steeper decay of the spectrum in the second subrange instead suggests efficient viscous energy dissipation at small scales.
 The same picture is returned by the spectra of the other supercritical cases (see Appendix B).
 To rationalize the crossover between these two behaviors of $\mathcal{E}_e(m,r)$, we reason geometrically.
 At a distance $r$ from the inner wall, the maximum size of eddies should be of order $r$.
 At the same time, and independently of $r$, in the azimuthal direction the angular periodicity of the flow patterns selected by the instability imposes a lower bound on the typical eddy size.
 This periodicity is expressed by an azimuthal wavenumber, which we argue to be $m_\text{shift}$.
 At even smaller scales, instead, we expect dissipative effects to dominate.
+In particular, owing to the azimuthal periodicity of the Taylor-Couette flow, the secondary structures produced are cellular flows whose aspect ratio is prone to be of $\mathcal{O}(1)$.
+This implies that the leading wavenumbers in radial and azimuthal directions are comparable.
+Near the inner cylinder, this also implies that we can allocate several small, roughly square cells.
+Hence, the corresponding wavenumbers $m\gg 1$ are high near the inner cylinder.
+In turn, this implies that they will undergo a strong dissipation due to their leading Fourier mode: if $u_r \sim \sin(m\phi)$ and $m\gg 1$, the azimuthal dissipation $\mathcal{D_\phi}\simeq\partial_{\phi\phi}u_r \sim -m^2\sin(m\phi)$ is significantly more important near the inner cylinder than in the bulk.
+Moreover, as the secondary structures appear in the form of roughly square cells, $\mathcal{D_\phi}\approx\mathcal{D}_{r}$, the dissipation in both coordinate directions is promoted near the inner cylinder.
+Such interpretation is visually confirmed in our simulations, where the highest wavenumbers are dominant near the inner wall and their lifetime is significantly shorter than the propagation time for the main secondary flow circulation.
 This should then imply that the dynamically active eddies have sizes in between the lengthscale $\Lambda_\text{shift}=2\pi \, r/m_\text{shift}$ and $r$.
 Moving away from the wall, the driving mechanism of the instability weakens, due to the reduced streamline curvature, so that it appears reasonable that the full dynamics can only sustain lager, more energetic scales.